thecloudnatives/dna/_docs/what-is-thecloudnatives.md

 What is Crisp and why?
 ======================

+> FikaWorks has pulled this DNA from Crisp as a source of inspiration.
+There is a lot of valuable experience & information that has been pulled together over many years by the Crisp company & we want to give each part the thought & consideration it deserves before making any procedural changes.
+As such you will see that many of these pages still reference Crisp & are written with them in mind.
+This is intentional & they will be updated to reflect the ways of working of FikaWorks as we come to our own decisions in each of these areas.

 Our purpose is summarized in this A3.
 We refer to this as "our home" or "our house".

 ![What is Crisp A3](../assets/WhatIsCrispA3-sv.jpg "What is Crisp A3")